 A Battery Domestic Violence charge in Las Vegas, Nevada can range from a Misdemeanor to a Felony depending on the circumstances and resulting injuries.
 For one to be charged with Battery constituting Domestic Violence there must be two elements present.
 First, there must be the Battery, which is considered the use of force or violence against another.
 Second, there must be a “domestic relationship” between the person being charged and the alleged victim, to constitute domestic violence.
-Nevada Revised Statute “NRS” 33.018 defines a “domestic relationship” for the purposes of Domestic Violence as any spouse, former spouse, any person related by blood or marriage, any co-habitant or roommate, any person whom one is or has had a dating relationship with, any person one has had a child with, and any minor child of any of the previously mentioned persons.
+Nevada Revised Statute “NRS” 33.018 defines a “domestic relationship” for the purposes of Domestic Violence as any spouse, former spouse, any person related by blood or marriage, any person whom one is or has had a dating relationship with, any person one has had a child with, and any minor child of any of the previously mentioned persons.

 The definition of Domestic Violence is very broad and unlike in movies, Domestic Violence is not exclusively a charge brought when there is violence between a husband and wife.
 The domestic relationship element is very important, because although a Simple Battery with no domestic relationship is a serious charge, a domestic violence conviction generally carries harsher penalties, creates the stigma that you abused a family member or loved one, takes away your 2nd Amendment right to own a firearm, and is a stain on any background check for future employment.